drduh/YubiKey-Guide/README.md

 - If the public key is lost, follow [this guide](https://www.nicksherlock.com/2021/08/recovering-lost-gpg-public-keys-from-your-yubikey/) to recover it from YubiKey.

-- Refer to Yubico article [Troubleshooting Issues with GPG](https://support.yubico.com/hc/en-us/articles/360013714479-Troubleshooting-Issues-with-GPG) for additional guidance.

 # Alternative solutions

-- [`vorburger/ed25519-sk.md`](https://github.com/vorburger/vorburger.ch-Notes/blob/develop/security/ed25519-sk.md) - use YubiKey for SSH without GnuPG
+- [vorburger/ed25519-sk.md](https://github.com/vorburger/blog/blob/main/security/ed25519-sk.md) - use YubiKey for SSH without GnuPG
-- [`smlx/piv-agent`](https://github.com/smlx/piv-agent) - SSH and GnuPG agent which can be used with PIV devices
+- [smlx/piv-agent](https://github.com/smlx/piv-agent) - SSH and GnuPG agent which can be used with PIV devices
-- [`keytotpm`](https://www.gnupg.org/documentation/manuals/gnupg/OpenPGP-Key-Management.html) - use GnuPG with TPM systems
+- [keytotpm](https://www.gnupg.org/documentation/manuals/gnupg/OpenPGP-Key-Management.html) - use GnuPG with TPM systems

 # Additional resources